Dudley and Stourbridge Tramways, later Dudley, Stourbridge and District Electric Tramways

 Dudley Stourbridge and District Electric Tramways No 18 and crew

-A rather battered looking DS&DETCo Tramcar No 18 — photo undated, but definitely taken no later than 1902, when this car was rebuilt as a double-deck vehicle.
+A rather battered looking DS&DETCo Tramcar No 18 stands with its crew at Scotts Green Junction — photo purportedly taken in 1898, but definitely taken no later than 1902, when this car was rebuilt as a double-deck vehicle.
 Both men are wearing kepi-style caps, which unusually for a BETCo-owned system, do not carry the standard BETCo 'Magnet & Wheel' cap badge.
 Photo courtesy of the National Tramway Museum.

 Dudley Stourbridge and District Electric Tramways No 18 tram driver

 An enlargement of the above photograph showing the motorman.
-His kepi-style cap seems to be devoid of insignia, though it may possibly be embroidered, and therefore have not caught the light; his collar initials would appear to be D S D E T, though this is not certain.
+His kepi-style cap seems to be devoid of insignia, though it may possibly be embroidered, and therefore not having caught the light; his metal collar initials appear to be D S & D E T.

 Kinver Light railway Tram No 49 Dunsley Meadow